-DUST - Traffic on unpaved roads generate dust.
-When traffic reaches specific levels, Clearwater County treats some roads to suppress the dust, in other cases residents can enter into a cost share agreement to reduce dust in front of their property, but "road dust" is still part of life for most rural residents.
+DUST - Traffic on unpaved roads generates dust.
+Clearwater County may treat some roads to suppress the dust, in other cases residents can enter into a cost-sharing agreement to reduce dust in front of their property, but "road dust" is still a part of life for most rural residents.